How do you track the performance of the newly-published content on your website? Consider these 15 metrics to make sure your content is a success.

 It’s why vast majority of marketers don’t consider themselves “successful” at measuring the ROI of their content.
 Just 8% feel confident in their ability to attribute sales to a specific piece of content.

 Why?
 Because visitors can arrive on your blog post, continue to browse the pricing and product pages, and then purchase.

-But your analytics tool might not be reporting it accurately–making it look like your blog post didn’t play a role in the journey customers have on their way to purchase.
+It all depends how you set Google Analytics.
+When now set correctly, GA reporting won’t be accurate, making it look like your blog post didn’t play a role in the journey customers have on their way to purchase.

 In this guide, we’ll share a few simple tweaks you can make to your Google Analytics account to track blog attributions accurately.

 Think of attribution as a way of giving credit.